vybu/blog/src/articles/externalize-lodash.md

 ### Other risks

-There is also a risk that some of you dependencies use different versions of lodash and throughout the versions lodash has added, removed, and renamed it's utilities.
+There is also a risk that some of you dependencies use different versions of lodash and throughout different versions lodash has added, removed, and renamed it's utilities.

-**To be safe you should test you application after externalizing dependency this way to asses that it still functions the same way**.
+**To be safe, as with every change, after externalizing dependency this way you should test your application and confirm that no bugs were introduced**.

 ## Is it worth it